 One of our most recent marijuana studies, published in the International Journal of Drug Policy, looked at 94 adults in Denver and Seattle.
 Our researchers found that many of the adults in the study are not reading labels, and if they are, information is often hard to decipher.
 The lack of clear information on edible labels can lead to accidental ingestion.

-Our marijuana research looks at an array of aspects, from biological markers and effects on the brain to societal implications of medical, recreational, and underage use to the potential impact of legalization on product control and public policy.
+We look at an array of aspects, from biological markers and effects on the brain to societal implications of medical, recreational, and underage use to the potential impact of legalization on product control and public policy.

-Chemical Characterization, Formulation, and Distribution
+Chemical Characterization, Formulation, and Distribution of Marijuana

 Chemist and cannabis researcher Brian Thomas, PhD, coauthored The Analytical Chemistry of Cannabis: Quality Assessment, Assurance, and Regulation of Medicinal Marijuana and Cannabinoid Preparations (2015), which reviews the alarming lack of control in the industry and argues for consistency in manufacturing, labeling, and distribution.

 Cannabis products now vary, in some cases widely, from state to state, store to store, and bottle to bottle in the same store.
 Under- and over-medication are real risks.
 Enforced standards of preparation and labeling with known chemical content and demonstrated performance characteristics are prerequisites for effective and safe clinical use.